pblop/smartbox/api-notes.md

 ## Auth

+### Basic Auth Credential
+Initial authentication to the smartbox REST API is protected by HTTP Basic Auth, in addition to the user's username and password which are then used to obtain an access token.
+In order not to undermine the security layer it provides, and also because it might change over time or vary between implementations, **the token is not provided here and system owners need to find it themselves**.

 ### /api/v2/client/token
 POST: needs basic auth token provided in the `Authorization` header.
 See code for access token and refresh protocol.